Terraria: Post-release updates

 Terraria has received many updates since the official release.
 These updates were released for free, Spinks describing it as "the right thing to do".
 Terraria is an outlier among the wider industry by not incorporating microtransactions to raise revenue.
 These updates have contributed to the game's longevity.

-One of Terrarias first updates, 1.0.5, was released in June 2011, and it introduced "anti-gravity boots" and potions.
+One of Terrarias first updates, 1.0.5, was released in June 2011, and it introduced potions.
 Its first major update, 1.1, was released on December 1, 2011.
 The update added enemies and bosses, including the Wall of Flesh, items, accessories, and improved the game's lighting system and world generation.
 With the update, new NPCs, such as the wizard, mechanic, and goblin tinkerer were also introduced, and weapons and accessories got bonus effects.
 In a Christmas update to 1.1, Re-Logic added snowmen enemies and a Santa Claus NPC.

 The game's second major update, 1.2, was released in October 2013.
 The update had new mechanics, gameplay changes and graphics adjustments, adding new items, NPCs, bosses, and enemies.
 Re-Logic continued releasing minor content updates, introducing a Halloween-themed special event and a Christmas-themed seasonal event.
 The 1.2.3 update, released in February 2014 introduced new items, improved game mechanics, and introduced the stylist and traveling merchant NPCs.

 Re-Logic released the third major update, 1.3, on June 30, 2015.
 The update introduced new biomes, events, NPCs, items, enemies and an "expert" difficulty mode, and improved sound effects and graphics; it also introduced the ability to invite Steam players in multiplayer mode.
-The update also introduced the "Moon Lord" boss, the last boss to be defeated in the game.
-In September 2016, Re-Logic added sandstorms and expanded the desert biome, while in November 2016, Re-Logic introduced crossover content from Dungeon Defenders 2.
+The update also introduced the "Moon Lord", the last boss to be defeated in the game.
+In September 2016, Re-Logic added sandstorms and expanded the desert biome.
+In November 2016, Re-Logic also introduced crossover content from Dungeon Defenders 2.